Hasan-Masroor/Evolving-SVM-using-FOA-and-CSA/README.md

 **📂 Presentation<br>**
 Contains the slide decks from the course presentations, covering the original paper’s methodology, the base implementation, and the subsequent enhancements and results.

-**📂 Report<br>**
-The final comprehensive report.
-This document follows the original paper's structure, with highlighted sections indicating my specific modifications, improvements, and the comparative analysis of the results.

 ## 🛠 Contribution
 This repository has been developed and maintained in fulfillment of the academic requirements for the Metaheuristic Optimization course.
 Its primary objective is to provide a transparent and reproducible framework for researchers and students interested in SVM hyperparameter tuning and evolutionary algorithms.
-Feedback and inquiries regarding the implementation are highly appreciated.
+Feedback and inquiries regarding the implementation are appreciated.